A general Cayley correspondence and higher Teichm\"uller spaces: Higgs bundles and the Cayley map

 \subsection{The Cayley map}

 We first describe the global Slodowy slice construction of \cite{ColSandGlobalSlodowy} for an arbitrary even nilpotent $e\in\fg$.
-When $e\in\fg$ is a magical nilpotent this leads to $\rG^\R$-Higgs bundles, where $\rG^\R$ is the canonical real form associated to the corresponding magical $\fsl_2$-triple.
+When $e\in\fg$ is a magical nilpotent (recall from Corollary~\ref{cor mag implies even and injmap h->m} that every magical nilpotent is even) this leads to $\rG^\R$-Higgs bundles, where $\rG^\R$ is the canonical real form associated to the corresponding magical $\fsl_2$-triple.

 Let $e\in\fg$ be an even nilpotent, $\{f,h,e\}\subset\fg$ be an associated $\fsl_2$-triple and $\rG$ be a connected Lie group with Lie algebra $\fg$.
-Let $\rS\subset\rG$ be the connected subgroup with Lie algebra the $\fsl_2$-subalgebra $\fs=\langle f,h,e\rangle$ and $\rC\subset\rG$ be the centralizer of $\{f,h,e\}$.
+Let $\rS\subset\rG$ be the connected subgroup with Lie algebra the $\fsl_2\C$-subalgebra $\fs=\langle f,h,e\rangle$ and $\rC\subset\rG$ be the centralizer of $\{f,h,e\}$.
 When $\rS\cong\rPSL_2\C$ let $(\cE_\rT,f)$ be the uniformizing Higgs bundle of $X$, and when $\rS\cong\rSL_2\C$ let $(\cE_\rT,f)$ be a lift of the uniformizing Higgs bundle of $X$ to $\rSL_2\R$.
 The embedding $\rT\hookrightarrow\rS\hookrightarrow\rG$ defines a holomorphic $\rG$-bundle $\cE_\rG=\cE_\rT[\rG]$ by extension of structure group.

 Given a holomorphic $\rC$-bundle $\cE_\rC\to X$, consider the holomorphic $\rG$-bundle